Final Kansas CNA Readiness and Remediation Plan

 - Support dementia communication, depression reporting, grief, spiritual needs, and family boundaries.

-- Demonstrate critical hands-on habits: identify, explain, privacy, brakes, gait belt, clean-to-dirty care, call light, and reporting.
+- Demonstrate the critical hands-on habits: identify, explain, privacy, brakes, gait belt, clean-to-dirty care, call light, and reporting.

 Missed-question remediation